isofit/isofit/docs/source/custom/installation.rst

     * - Variable
       - Purpose
-    * - ``MKL_NUM_THREADS`` and ``OMP_NUM_THREADS``
+    * - ``MKL_NUM_THREADS``, ``OMP_NUM_THREADS``
       - These control the threading of various packages within ISOFIT.
-It is important to set these to "1" to ensure ISOFIT performs to its fullest capabilities.
+It is important to set these to ``1`` to ensure ISOFIT performs to its fullest capabilities.
 By default, ISOFIT will insert these into the environment if they are not set and/or not set correctly.
     * - ``ISOFIT_NO_SET_THREADS``
       - This will disable automatically setting the MKL and OMP environment variables.
 Only recommended for advanced users that know what they are doing and can mitigate the consequences.
     * - ``ISOFIT_DEBUG``
-      - Disables the `ray` package across ISOFIT to force single-core execution.
+      - Disables the ``ray`` package across ISOFIT to force single-core execution.
 Primarily used as a debugging tool by developers and is not recommended for normal use.

 Quick Start with sRTMnet (Recommended for new users)
 ====================================================